Creating a Console Account, Applying TIME, and Running Dragon Net Nodes.

 What are pooled nodes?

-When registering for an account as a Dragonchain community member, it is possible to stake TIME to a pooled node without spinning up an individual virtualized hardware instance.
-Right now, there are managed node pools for levels 2, 3, and 4.
-Business or L1 nodes pay fees to anyone participating in higher-level nodes.
+When registering for an account as a Dragonchain community member, it is possible to stake TIME to a pooled node without spinning up an individual unmanaged node.
+Pooled Nodes are available at the L2, L3, and L4 levels.
+Users with more than 25 Million total TIME across all claimed wallets are NOT permitted to use pooled nodes.
+For users with less than 25 Million TIME they may distribute their TIME across pooled nodes in any manner they choose.
 To understand the 5 levels of trust, see our architecture document.
-To

 How do I apply TIME to a node?

-On the “Welcome” page after logging in, click the level intended to pool on (L2 pool, L3 pool, and/or L4 pool).
-Move the slider according to how much total available TIME is chosen to assign.
-Once settled, click “Save TIME”, and then confirm.
+In the Console, on the "Welcome" page, locate the Dragon Net section.
+Select the node to which you wish to apply TIME.
+Move the slider according to how much TIME you wish to assign.
+Once settled, click "Save TIME".
 The TIME is now assigned, and may be adjusted/removed at any time by following the same steps.
-A user may decide to apply all TIME to one of the pooled nodes or to distribute it in any way over all various levels and managed/unmanaged nodes available.
+A user may decide to apply all TIME to one of the nodes or to distribute it in any way over the various node levels as desired.

 To which pool should I apply my TIME?

-More specific details will be released later on, as well as metrics on Console to observe in order to make the most informed decision.
 We suggest the best method may be applying as much TIME to the highest level verification node a user is permitted to apply to, based on total TIME available.
 This is primarily because fewer users will have access to higher-level nodes, and therefore this might provide the best chance of selection.
 Selection of verification nodes is random at each level.
-Therefore, if there is only one L4 pooled node (currently the case), and 9 other independent L4 nodes (not necessarily the current case), the pooled L4 has a 1⁄10 or 10% chance of selection for participation in any given transaction through Net.
+Therefore, if there is only one L4 pooled node (currently the case), and 9 other independent L4 nodes (not necessarily the current case), the pooled L4 has a 1/10 or 10% chance of selection for participation in any given transaction through Net.
 The TIME applied to a node, or the total pooled TIME of the node participating, will provide a fair and proportional share of the fees for that block.
 If a user’s applied TIME totals 1% of the total TIME applied in a pool, this user will get 1% of the pool’s total reward.
+To stay up to date on the number of nodes and transactions visit Dragonchain’s Metrics.

 What are the rewards for applying TIME to nodes, how are they calculated?